Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 The **Migrate** action is available only for plans with subscriptions.
 {{< /alert >}}

-Once you validate your choice, the original plan is deprecated, and a new subscription is added to the target plan.
-The new subscription inherits the approval status of the original subscription.
+Once you validate your choice, the original plan is deprecated and a new subscription is added to the target plan. *The new subscription inherits the approval status of the original subscription*.
 If there were access requests / credentials under the original subscription, they are marked as deleted and a new access request is created.
-Again, the access request approval status inherits the status of the original access request.
 The Discovery Agent will deprovision the original subscription and provision the new one.
-Be sure your agent and running to minimize the service disruption.
+Be sure your agent is running to minimize the service disruption.

 The original subscription status will become "**Migration scheduled**" in case the migration is planned at a future date or "**Cancelled**" in case the migration is planned immediately.